parthp137/Axion/README.md

 # Axion – Interactive Navigation Website

-Axion is a front-end web project designed to demonstrate a fully interactive navigation system with smooth scrolling, active section highlighting, mobile responsiveness, and a clean dark-themed user interface.
+Axion is a front-end web project designed to demonstrate a fully interactive navigation system with smooth scrolling, active section highlighting, mobile responsiveness, and a modern dark-themed interface.
 It is built using HTML, CSS, and JavaScript.

 ## Features